 - DON’T bring your own dog trick-or-treating, even if you are tempted because he or she typically is well-behaved.
 You don’t know what kinds of dogs you might encounter at the houses you and your family are visiting.

 Dog bites are the most common kind of animal attacks, causing traumatic experiences for children as well as serious injuries to the face and other parts of the body.
-If the dog was unprovoked, pet owners can be held liable for these injuries under Connecticut law.
+If the dog was unprovoked, pet owners can be held liable for these injuries, as stated from our New Haven dog bite attorneys.
 Keep yourself and your children safe this Halloween by taking time to talk about these safety tips beforehand.